RMI-PACTA/pacta.sit.rep/README.md

 This repository generates a simple situation report of the overall code health of the PACTA ecosystem.

-Code health is reported at the level of the R package, and at the level of the Transition Monitor Docker image.
+Code health is reported at the level of the R package, and at the level of the Docker image.

 ## R Packages